lxsmnsyc/graph-state/packages/graph-state/README.md

 });
 ```

+### Memoization

+Nodes have their values memoized.
+Once a node attempts to update its state with an equivalent value, dependencies don't get notified with the new state, thus bailing out of recomputation. `createGraphNode` accepts another optional field named `shouldUpdate` which is a function that receives the current state and the next state.
+By default, the states are compared with `Object.is`.

 ### Concurrency

 Nodes with asynchronous `get` or `set` may produce unwanted side-effects whenever both methods run immediately after one another.
 To fix this, nodes, internally, have built-in race conditions which allows further side-effects from occuring by preventing `set`, `mutate`, `setSelf`, `mutateSelf` and `subscription` from further evaluation.